crypticallylucid/thermodynamics-simulation/README.md

 ## Codebase Overview
 ### `main.py`
 This controls the main simulation.
-It controls the following 2 things:
+It controls the following 4 things:
 1. **Display Loop:** Manages the tkinter canvas, keeping the simulation running.
 2. **Calculations and Graphing:** Calculates and graphs the temperatures, pressures, and volumes at each point on the graph.
 3. **Collision:** Ensures that particles properly collide with each other, simulating perfectly elastic collisions.
+4. **Buttons:** Creates the functionality for all the buttons to interact with the simualation

 ### `ball.py`
 This is the ball object.
 It is the foundation for each individual particle handles the following 2 things: